medinar/covid-watch/README.md

 ### Features

 - The app utilizes Open Disease Data API for Covid-19 data which is updated every 10 minutes
-- The Home page that displays details regarding worldwide Covid-19 cases
+- A Home page that displays details regarding worldwide Covid-19 cases
 - A list of Continents that links to a specific Continent page
-- Continent Page that displays details regarding Covid-19 infections for that particular continents
+- A Continent Page that displays details regarding Covid-19 infections for that particular continent
-- Continent Page also displays a table of countries with its corresponding details
+- The Continent Page also displays a table of countries with its corresponding details
-- The Country Page displays details such as total cases, new cases, active cases, etc
+- A Country Page that displays details such as total cases, new cases, active cases, etc

 ### Screens